cerc-io/ipld-eth-beacon-indexer/README.md

 - All test packages are named `{base_package}_test`.
 This ensures we only test the public methods.
 - If there is a need to test a private method, please include why in the testing file.
 - Unit tests must contain the `Label("unit")`.
-- Unit tests should not rely on any running service.
+- Unit tests should not rely on any running service (except for a postgres DB).
 If a running service is needed.
 Utilize an integration test.
 - Integration tests must contain the `Label("integration")`.

+### Testing the `pkg/beaconclient`

+To test the `/pkg/beaconclient`, you will need to download data locally.

+1. [Install Minio](https://docs.min.io/minio/baremetal/quickstart/quickstart.html), you only need the client, `mc`.
+2. Run: `mc cp`

 # Contribution